 Bonus: The interview committee at Harvard University and MIT Sloan will most likely consist of two interviewers who will ask you questions on your entire application.
 And you will be asked to submit a post-interview reflection as well.

 Why MBA Interview Question: One or Many Reasons?

-Is having one single monumental reason important or whether should combine several factors and put forward a comprehensive explanation of your reasons?
-Well, there isn’t a full-proof solution to this dilemma and therefore students should come up with their own characteristic reasons to the ‘why MBA’ interview question which accentuates their objectives of pursuing this degree and how their chosen course can help them advance in their career.
+Is having one single monumental reason important or should combine several factors and put forward a comprehensive explanation of your reasons?
+Well, there isn’t a full-proof solution to this dilemma and therefore students should come up with their own characteristic reasons for the ‘why MBA’ interview question which accentuates their objectives of pursuing this degree and how their chosen course can help them advance in their career.
 However, whatever reasons you feel define you must be substantial enough to convey the feeling that you have not chosen to do an MBA just to run away from your job or any other vague arguments.
 Remember, the interviewers look for genuine motivation on the part of the applicants in terms of their current knowledge and what they are looking to achieve through an MBA.
 For instance, if you have a preference to work in a field after graduating, inculcate it in your answer, if you desire to work under a professor during the program, say how they can help you polish your skills or anything you deem suitable.
-The ‘why MBA’ interview question is not meant to be grilling investigation but supporting your statements with precise reasons is inherently important.
+The ‘why MBA’ interview question is not meant to be a grilling investigation but supporting your statements with precise reasons is inherently important.
 Furthermore, speaking in concrete terms and refraining from cliche terms like ‘learning’ and ‘valued experience’, etc will also help in giving a coherent idea for your reasons.

 Also Read: How to do MBA from Abroad?